amabdulr/CNWG/17-Branding, Trademarks, Domain Names, and IP Addresses.md

 2. **Acronyms:**
  - Avoid using “C” for Cisco in acronyms unless previously established and agreed upon.
     - Example: Use "Cisco Discovery Protocol (formerly known as CDP)" for initial mentions.
     - Example: Avoid saying Cisco Access Points.
-Access Points or APs.
+Instead use 'Access Points' or APs.

 3. **Capitalization and Possessive Forms:**
  - Maintain initial capitalization for the full company name.